aposded/FounderHedge/README.md

 ## Overview

 FounderHedge allows startup founders to create a mutual support pool where they commit a percentage of their future exits.
 All transactions and commitments are encrypted, ensuring privacy while maintaining transparency.
+The system uses wETH (wrapped ETH) for contributions to ensure transaction values remain private.

 ## Features

-- Privacy-preserving transactions using encrypted smart contracts
+- Privacy-preserving transactions using encrypted smart contracts and wETH
 - Commitment range: 1-10% of future exits
 - 90-day minimum membership period
 - 7-day interval between contributions